wilsonwid/cs3244-pg26/docs/future-improvements.md

 * Using a voting regressor, which uses several distinct models to 'vote' for property prices hence allowing us to amalgamate several models together.
 * Developing additional methods for model explainability, such as visualisations of the data points for kNN regressor.
 * Ensembling other base regressors besides decision trees.
+* Adding hyperparameter tuning for our rolling models, which may improve their performance metrics.